Opalablue/JavaScript-Notebook/README.md

 ### Welcome to my JavaScript Notebook!

 # What is the objective of this project?
--Take notes when studying JavaScript
+- Take notes when studying JavaScript
--Fix my HTML5 and CSS3 knowledge
+- Fix my HTML5 and CSS3 knowledge